arafai/io-presentation/PITCHME.md

 @title[Referential transparency]

-Referential transparency - An expression is called referentially transparent if it can be replaced with its corresponding value without changing the program's behavior.
+An expression is called **referentially transparent** if it can be replaced with its corresponding value without changing the program's behavior.

 ```scala